Making your own Hummus is quite easy and there are countless ways you can flavor it.

 Drain a 425 g (15 oz) can of chickpeas and rinse well.

-Add 1/4 cup tahini and 1/4 cup lemon juice along with salt and pepper to taste into your food processor (I recommend 1/2 to 1 tsp of All Purpose Seasoning).
+Add 1/4 cup tahini and 1/4 cup lemon juice along with salt and pepper to taste into your food processor (I recommend 1/2 to 1 tsp of seasoned salt).
 Puree for a minute.
 Then add your main flavorings (see ideas below) and process for another minute or until smooth.